Do your hiring managers keep diversity & inclusion in mind while recruiting?

 - D&I should be integral to all business affairs – recruitment, performance management, training, etc.

 - Employee networks (D&I torch-bearers, resource groups, or outreach groups) should be built to bring employees together.

 - Embrace the difference!
 Employees should be encouraged to express their opinions, suggestions, and concerns.
-Run an employee engagement survey or a culture survey to better understand how employees feel about working with you and what are the issues they may be facing.
+Run an employee engagement survey or a culture survey to better understand how employees feel about working with you and what issues they may be facing.